Hamley Bridge, South Australia: Break of gauge difficulty

 Hamley Bridge ceased to be a break of gauge station in 1927 when narrow gauge lines as far north as Gladstone were converted to broad gauge, Gladstone becoming a break of gauge station in lieu.

+Regular passenger services ceased in December 1986.
+Freight trains continued to use the line until October 2005.

 24-hour per day operation was made possible by the installation of floodlighting in 1908.

 Media

 Hamley Bridge was home to the short-lived Hamley Bridge Express (3-31 October 1908), which was printed in parallel with Owen's Weekly and Dalkey District Courier (3 October – 21 November 1908) by T.W.
 Broadway.
 Each was printed in their respective town, and with different mastheads but the same content.

 The town also produced the Junction News (16 February 1940 – 3 May 1946), which became Junction News and Owen Post (10 May 1946 – 28 July 1967).
 The newspaper's original distribution included: Hamley Bridge, Riverton, Saddleworth, Marrabel, Manoora, Black Springs, Auburn, Waterloo, Tarlee, Stockport, Owen, Alma, Wasleys, and Barabba.
 After merging with a Riverton newspaper, the Gilbert Valley News (1 July 1965 – 27 July 1967), the newspaper's numbering was restarted as the Junction and Gilbert Valley News (4 August 1967 – 30 January 1969).
 It was then merged into The Bunyip, located in Gawler.